Life Story Service

 Paw Paw, MI 49079

-A reception will follow at the funeral home.
+Followed by a reception at the funeral home.

 At the family's request memorial contributions are to be made to those listed below.
 Please forward payment directly to the memorial of your choice.